A Celtic Pilgrimage

 4. How nice are the accommodations?

 We are staying in a total of five accommodations.
-You can expect three-star type bed and breakfasts, with the exception of two nights at a four-star hotel (Four Seasons), and one night at a modern and clean glamping hotel.
-Two of the three-star B&B's are available for upgrades too - we will just need to get the ball rolling on that soon to guarantee availability.
+You can expect three-star type bed and breakfasts, with the exception of two nights at a modern and clean glamping hotel.
+Two of the three-star B&Bs are available for upgrades too - we will just need to get the ball rolling on that soon to guarantee availability.

 5. Is there anything strange going on right now with visas or passports that I should know about?
 I am traveling from the USA.